Course Selection for Rising Seniors

 All other senior English electives are now listed in the course catalog.

 Diploma requirement.
 Students who enter Hotchkiss in their prep or lower mid years are required to complete study in Languages through the 300 level to be eligible for a diploma.
-More information about languages course selection.
+More information about language course selection.

 Which level?
 Your Math teacher will inform you if you are being recommended for a level other than your current trajectory.
 If you have any questions about your placement, please reach out to your current Math teacher.